Download PDF

 - FDI Inflow:

-Rwanda’s economic freedom score is 57.1, making its economy the 105th freest in the 2022 Index.
-Rwanda is ranked 16th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Rwanda’s economic freedom score is 52.2, making its economy the 137th freest in the 2023 Index.
+Its score is 4.9 points lower than last year.
+Rwanda is ranked 30th out of 47 countries in the Sub-Saharan Africa region, and its economic freedom score is below the world and regional averages.

 Background

-Decades of violence followed Rwanda’s independence from Belgium in 1959.
+Decades of violence followed independence from Belgium in 1959.
 In 1994, Paul Kagame’s Tutsi-led Rwandan Patriotic Front seized power after state-sponsored genocide killed an estimated 800,000 people, mostly Tutsis.
-Kagame has been president since 2000 and was reelected to seven-year terms in 2010 and 2017 amid allegations of fraud, intimidation, and violence.
-In 2015, voters approved a constitutional change that would permit the 62-year-old Kagame to govern until 2034 and strengthen his authoritarian rule.
+Kagame has been president since 2000 and was reelected in 2010 and 2017 amid allegations of fraud, intimidation, and violence.
+In 2015, voters approved a constitutional change that would permit him to govern until 2034 and strengthen his rule.
 In July 2021, Rwanda deployed 1,000 security service personnel to Mozambique to fight an insurgency linked to Islamic State terrorists.
 Tourism, minerals, coffee, and tea are the main sources of foreign exchange.

 Rule of Law